tot98git/fri-nlp-2022/src/utils/README.md

 # Utils

 Different functions have been to set up to process different datasets.
-They are run independently.
+They are run independently for internal use.